hyperledger/besu-docs/docs/HowTo/Configure/Consensus-Protocols/Add-Validators.md

 !!! caution

     Do not specify a transition block in the past.
-    Specifying a transition block in the past could result in unexpected behavior.
+    Specifying a transition block in the past could result in unexpected behavior,  such as causing the network to fork

 ## QBFT